-There may be a shortage of parts and raw materials.
+"There may be a shortage of parts and raw materials."

-The Company currently has approximately three to five suppliers in the United States for each of the component parts and raw materials required to assemble the Company's finished products.
-There is a risk that the Company may face a shortage of parts and raw materials in the future if the Company's suppliers are unable to support current or increased customer demand for the Company's products.
-This could have a material negative impact on the Company, its revenues and continued operations.
-As previously stated, the Company has numerous suppliers for each component part required to assemble a finished product however the current effects of the COVID-19 virus could possibly disrupt supply chains in the future.
-To date the Company has not experienced any problems.
+The Company currently has multiple suppliers in the United States and Canada for each of the component parts and raw materials required to assemble the Company's finished products.
+There is a potential risk that, from time to time, the Company could face a shortage of parts and raw materials in the future if the Company's suppliers are unable to support current or increased customer demand for the Company's products.
+This could have a material negative impact on the business development plans of the Company, the Company's revenues and continued operations.

-Production capacity may not be large enough to handle growth in market demand.
+"Production capacity may not be large enough to handle growth in market demand."

-The Company's production facilities may not be large enough to handle growing market demand for the Company's products if market demand is beyond projected levels.
-The Company may not have sufficient capital to fund increased production at its existing facilities or to add new production facilities, and even if the Company did have sufficient funds for these purposes, the turnaround time to increase production may not be fast enough to meet market demand.
-This may have a material negative impact on the Company's ability to maintain existing customers and expand its customer base, and its ability to generate revenue at current and projected levels.
+The Company's production facilities may not be large enough to handle growing market demand for the Company's products if market demand is above projected levels.
+The Company may not have sufficient capital to fund increased production at the Company's existing facilities or to add new production facilities, and even if the Company did have sufficient funds for these purposes, the turnaround time to increase production may not be fast enough to meet market demand.
+This may have a material negative impact on the Company's ability to maintain existing customers and expand the Company's customer base, and the Company's ability to generate revenue at current and projected levels.

-The Company's product development efforts may not result in new qualified commercial products.
+"The Company's product development efforts may not result in new qualified commercial products."

-The Company is dedicated to the research, development and creation of new products for the railroad industry and wilderness transportation equipment.
-The goal is to successfully develop new markets for these new products in other industries although they may not result in commercially accepted products or applications.
-This may have a negative impact on the Company as its current products may cease to be commercially valuable technologies and the Company may not have a replacement or alternative product offering.
-The Company's investment in new product development is written off in the period in which it is incurred to account for the unpredictable nature of R&D projects.
+The Company's ambition to design research and develop new products for the railroad industry and outback terrain vehicle suspension market and to successfully develop new markets for the Company's products in other industries, such as the trucking industry, may not result in commercially accepted products or applications.
+This may have a negative impact on the Company as the Company's current products may cease to be best-available technology and the Company may not have a replacement or alternative product offering.
+The Company's investment in new product research and development is written off in the period in which it is incurred to account for the unpredictable nature of R&D projects.

-The Company may face uninsurable or underinsured risks.
+"The Company may face uninsurable or underinsured risks."